novelxv/Classification-Clustering/README.md

 1. **Design of Experiment + Supervised Learning**:
    - The task focuses on **Heart Disease Classification Based on Patient Data**.
    - The workflow includes: Data Gathering, Exploratory Data Analysis, Data Preprocessing, Modeling, and Validation.
-   - Six classification models are implemented and evaluated: KNN, Logistic Regression, Gaussian Naive Bayes, CART, SVM, ANN.
+   - Five classification models are implemented and evaluated: KNN, Logistic Regression, Gaussian Naive Bayes, CART, and Random Forest.
    - These models are compared with their equivalent implementations using libraries, evaluated using **Hold-out validation** and **K-fold Cross-validation**, with **Accuracy** as the metric.

 2. **Unsupervised Learning**: